AlastairKerr/Marston2013/README.md

-#Adele Marston 2013 Paper "Shugoshin biases chromosomes for biorientation through condensin recruitment to the pericentromere"
+#Verzijlbergen and Marston 2013: "Shugoshin biases chromosomes for biorientation through condensin recruitment to the pericentromere"

 Scripts and program version information.